392nd Rifle Division: Battle of the Caucasus

 Meanwhile, having seized Mozdok on August 25, the XXXX Panzer Corps and LII Army Corps crossed the Terek on September 2 with the immediate objective of Malgobek 22km to the southwest and the eventual goal of reaching Ordzhonikidze.
 This assault would proceed at a relative snail's pace due to terrain and heavy Soviet resistance.
 On September 23 - 24 the 23rd Panzer advanced southward and captured two towns on the Terek, badly damaging the 295th and 11th NKVD Divisions on the right wing of 37th Army in the process.
 However, in late September the push on Ordzhonikidze stalled.
 On October 9 Colonel Silagadze handed his command to Col. Georgy Ivanovich Kuparadze, who would be promoted to major general on November 10.
 The German offensive was renewed on October 25 in the directions of both Nalchik and Ordzhonikidze, targeting the 37th Army which was the weakest of those in the Northern Caucasus Group and had no armor whatsoever.
 III Panzer Corps began with a powerful artillery preparation and heavy air strikes which, among other things, hit the Army headquarters, killing many staff officers and destroying its communication system.
 At 1000 hours the Romanian 2nd Mountain Division attacked at the boundary of the 392nd and 295th Divisions and soon gained 8km, or about half the distance to Nalchik, as the Soviet divisions reeled back to the south and east.

 III Panzer Corps continued its rapid advance on October 27 - 28.
 2nd Romanian captured Nalchik on the 28th, while also pressing the remnants of the 2nd Guards and 392nd back into the foothills of the Caucasus Mountains.
 Despite the division's woes, on November 5 the German drive on Ordzhonikidze was stopped on the city's outskirts.
-It disappeared from the Soviet order of battle in November and December, but reappeared near the end of December, now in 45th Army along the Turkish border.
+It was listed for 1 October and 1 November 1943 in 12th Rifle Corps in the Front reserve, but moved near the end of December, now in 45th Army along the Turkish border.